Tsaiyue/tsaiyue.github.io/_tabs/about.md

 order: 4
 ---

-> Hey Guys!
-My name is Yue Cai, a student pursuiting the CS master degree in GDUT.
-I am interested in AIGC (Artificial Intelligent Generated Content) & AI Infra.
+> Hi there! 👋 My name is CaiYue (a.k.a.
+Nick), a student pursuiting the CS master degree in GDUT.
+I am passionate about AIGC and AI Infra.
+Feel free to reach me at `tsaiyue01@gmail.com`.
+Build good stuff & be a better man.
+Peace!⚡

 {: .prompt-tip }